Key Facebook investors join push to oust Mark Zuckerberg as chairman

 Several state officials who manage public funds with holdings in Facebook want to see CEO Mark Zuckerberg out as chairman of the social network's board.

-The state treasurers of Rhode Island, Illinois and Pennsylvania, as well as the New York City comptroller, on Wednesday co-filed a shareholder proposal asking Facebook's board of directors to make the role of board chair an independent position, according to a release.
-The proposal was originally filed by investor Trillium Asset Management in June.
+On Wednesday, the state treasurers of Rhode Island, Illinois and Pennsylvania, as well as the New York City comptroller, signed on as co-filers of a shareholder proposal that asks Facebook's board of directors to make the role of board chair an independent position, according to a release.
+The proposal was originally filed in June by investor Trillium Asset Management.

 Facebook declined to comment.

-Still, the announcement casts light on recent doubts over Facebook's leadership.
-The call to install someone other than Zuckerberg as chairman, who cofounded the social network in his Harvard dorm room in 2004, suggests some powerful Facebook backer would like new direction at the company -- especially after a slew of crises.
+Still, Wednesday's move casts light on recent doubts about Facebook's leadership.
+The call to install someone other than Zuckerberg as chairman, who co-founded the social network in his Harvard dorm room in 2004, suggests some powerful Facebook backers would like new direction at the company, especially after a slew of crises.

-The new filings come after Facebook revealed in September that hackers stole the personal info of 29 million people.
-The proposal to remove Zuckerberg also highlights Facebook's "mishandling" of other recent incidents.
-The company is still reeling from Russian meddling in US election, as well as the Cambridge Analytica scandal, in which a UK-based consultancy harvested the information of 87 million people without their permission.
+The co-filing comes after Facebook revealed in September that hackers stole the personal info of 29 million people.
+The proposal and co-filing also highlight Facebook's "mishandling" of other recent incidents.
+The company is still reeling from Russian meddling in the US presidential election, as well as the Cambridge Analytica scandal, in which a UK-based consultancy harvested the information of 87 million Facebook users without their permission.

-A similar proposal to appoint an independent chair was proposed last year, but it didn't pass.
+A similar proposal to appoint an independent chair was put forward last year but didn't pass.
 The new proposal is slated for a vote at Facebook's annual shareholder meeting in May 2019.

 5G: Your Next Big Upgrade: CNET's series on the next generation of cellular technology.